typescript-cheatsheets/react/docs/basic/troubleshooting/official-typings-bugs.md

 ---
 id: official_typings_bugs
-title: Getting Started
+title: Fixing bugs in official typings
-sidebar_label: Bugs in official typings
+sidebar_label: Fixing bugs in official typings
 ---

 If you run into bugs with your library's official typings, you can copy them locally and tell TypeScript to use your local version using the "paths" field.
 In your `tsconfig.json`: